Axford/DroneNode/src/README.md

 # todo

+Notes following latest lake testing:
+* ping + response to track when radio getting out of range - dropped ping %
+* track to heading - e.g. fed in by a rotary encoder on the controller
+* Add a compass to the controller - to aid heading based navigation

+* Add node type to management module:
+  * Allow for templating module layout for known node physical designs (e.g. paddle boats)
+  * Nodes with same nodetype should have interchangeable configuration (i.e. same physical design and wiring)

 Controller
 * AP Config - switch between AP mode and STA mode on the fly
 * Possibly choose between several pre-configured wireless networks
+* Save config - and auto-reload on reset, in case controller crashes!!!

+* Arm and Disarm module.... and all output modules need to subscribe to it

 * add a physical pot on the controller for trim, etc
 * FIX the LAG